mumbleskates/bilrost/README.md

       legible to you, with implicit schemas and room for extending
     * the data you get back when decoding should not transform any of the field values except by omitting extensions (no int coercion)
-    * as an encoding, bilrost works to make invalid states unrepresentable when practical where it doesn't greatly increase complexity
+    * as an encoding, Bilrost works to make invalid states unrepresentable when practical where it doesn't greatly increase complexity
-    * bilrost is designed to aid, but not require, distinguished encoding
+    * Bilrost is designed to aid, but not require, distinguished encoding

 ## Using the library